NcxyZero/altair/docs/README_DATA_HANDLING.md

 - `isGameDataLoaded` - A boolean indicating if game data is loaded
 - `playerDataLoadedSignal` - A signal fired when player data is loaded
 - `gameDataLoadedSignal` - A signal fired when game data is loaded
-- `getPlayerProducerAsync` - A function to get the player producer asynchronously
+- `GetPlayerProducerAsync` - A function to get the player producer asynchronously
-- `getGameProducerAsync` - A function to get the game producer asynchronously
+- `GetGameProducerAsync` - A function to get the game producer asynchronously
 - `PlayerAdded` - A function called when a player joins
 - `Init` - A function called when the module is initialized